wieluk/psychopy_linux_installer/README.md

   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
 - The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If a suitable version isn't found, it will download from python.org and build it from source.
 - For wxPython, the script tries to download from their [official site](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
 If this fails, it falls back to [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs) or, if necessary, builds wxPython from source.
 If latest wxpython version fails building, it will fallback to version 4.1.1 if no `--wxpython_version` is set. (fixes fedora-40)
-- Building Python and wxPython may take 1-2 hours.
+- If the downloads fail building Python and wxPython may take 1-2 hours.
 - The script provides minimal output by default.
 Use the --verbose option for detailed logging.

 ## Usage